opws/opws-dataset/README.md

 ## Layout

-Entries for domains are in [YAML](http://yaml.org/) files in the "yaml" directory, in sub-directories based on their top-level domain.
+Entries for domains are in [YAML](http://yaml.org/) files in the "yaml" directory, in sub-directories based on their [public suffix](http://publicsuffix.org/).
 The filename of each file, minus the .yaml extension, is the remaining domain component(s).

 Domains are listed by the least-specific component of the domain necessary to distinguish it from others: therefore, most sites are listed simply by the second-level domain (regardless of whether or not they use a further domain like www).